hibbitts-design/grav-theme-quark-open-publishing/README.md

 ## Page Overrides

-Quark Open Publising has the ability to allow pages to override some of the default options by letting the user set `body_classes` for any page.
+Quark Open Publishing has the ability to allow pages to override some of the default options by letting the user set `body_classes` for any page.
 The theme will merge the combination of the defaults with any `body_classes` set.
 For example:

 ```yaml
 body_classes: "header-dark header-transparent"